-• Use of an approved FMLA condition.
-In the event deferral is for a scheduled appointment, the employee will be expected to work the overtime assignment, excluding 2 the time needed for the appointment itself and travel time to and from the appointment.

-- Any employee attending a department authorized program.
-Examples may include but 3 are not limited to: Paramedic School (to include clinical hours), Critical Care School, 4 5 Fire Academy (Certificate of Compliance), any classes required to become a state 6 certified company officer or driver operator, departmental preparatory classes, any class 7 in which the department or county has financially sponsored.
-All hours of deferral are 8 intended for the hours in which class or clinical time would be in conflict with mandatory 9 overtime assignments. - Child care with documented reasons of need: deferral will be only for the hours where the conflict occurs.
-Documentation shall include an e-mail from the member detailing the hours of the conflict and how the care cannot be handled any other way. - Any other reason for a deferral of mandatory overtime that is not listed above will be taken on a case by case basis and reviewed by the Chief of Fire Rescue or his/her designee.
+- Use of an approved FMLA condition.
+In the event deferral is for a scheduled appointment, the employee will be expected to work the overtime assignment, excluding the time needed for the appointment itself and travel time to and from the appointment. - Any employee attending a department authorized program.
+Examples may include but are not limited to: Paramedic School (to include clinical hours), Critical Care School, certified company officer or driver operator, departmental preparatory classes, any class in which the department or county has financially sponsored.
+All hours of deferral are intended for the hours in which class or clinical time would be in conflict with mandatory overtime assignments.